ramonawalls/DOI_request_quickstart/index.rst

 |Home_Icon|_
 `Learning Center Home <http://learning.cyverse.org/>`_

-**DOI Request Quickstart*
+1. DOI Request Quickstart
 ===================

 Goal
 ----

-..
-    Provides the basic steps for organizing your data and requesting a DOI.
+This quickstart provides the basic steps for organizing your data and requesting a DOI.
 Full documentation is available at https://wiki.cyverse.org/wiki/display/DC/Publishing+Data+through+the+Data+Commons

-..
-    #### Comment: A few sentences (50 words or less) describing the ultimate goal of the steps
-    in this tutorial ####

 ----